 Today, there are more than 16,000 clubs in over 140 countries around the world - with Toastmasters being much better known in the English-speaking world than here.
 An impressively long list of all clubs can be found here.
 The 12 Austrian clubs can be found in "Region 10 - District 109 - Division F".
 (Our club is not yet listed because we just started).

 Each member should be on stage at least once at each meeting in order to learn actively.
 You only learn to talk by talking!
 If clubs have too many members after a few years, this promise can no longer be reliably met.
 New clubs are creating new space for new members.

-Our club starts at the beginning of January.
-We therefore have no waiting list and look forward to all who want to join!
+Our club was recognized as an Official Toastmaster Club in early June 2019.
+We do not have a waiting list and look forward to all who want to join!

 The information on this website is for the sole use of Toastmasters' members, for Toastmasters business only.
 It is not to be used for solicitation and distribution of non-Toastmasters material or information.
 All rights reserved.
 Toastmasters International, the Toastmasters International logo and all other Toastmasters International trademarks and copyrights are the sole property of Toastmasters International and may be used only by permission.